 The Heart of Trauma Informed Care®

-This year marks our 20th Anniversary!
+This year marks our 25th Anniversary.
 The International Trauma Center is devoted to supporting initiatives of nonviolence, social justice and trauma recovery.
 We do this by building the heart of trauma informed care into social networks most impacted by trauma and exposure to violence.
-We are dedicated to excellence in the design and development of psychosocial and clinical trauma focused interventions.
-We are dedicated to unwavering advocacy for the heart of trauma informed care: no restraint, no seclusion, no isolation, no coercion-ever.
+We are dedicated to excellence in the design and development and implementation of psychosocial and trauma responsive and resiliency focused interventions.
+We are dedicated to sustaining community members in discovering and engaging in their own healing methods.

-ITC has been invited to provide a keynote presentation at the APA-ABA national conference this May in Washington DC.
-This is an important conference is a unique opportunity for law makers and psychologist to share knowledge and vision on how to reduce trauma and violence in family and community and is an important follow up event in support of President Obama’s Defending Childhood Initiative.
+ITC was invited to share knowledge and vision on how to reduce trauma and violence in family and community as part of President Obama’s Defending Childhood Initiative.